-Bird- and wildlife watchers won't want to miss our Wildlife Safari to Sri Lanka .
-On our 2017 trip, expert naturalist led us to see 100s of wild elephants, monitor lizards, spotted and sambar deer, sloth bear, mugger crocodiles, even the elusive leopard!
-We watched it for over two hours, lazing in a tree as wild boar and buffalo, and elephant families walked nearby.
-We tallied as many as 70 bird species, including some rarely seen.
+Bird- and wildlife watchers won't want to miss our Wildlife Safari to Sri Lanka.
+On previous trips, expert naturalists have led us to see wild elephants, monitor lizards, spotted and sambar deer, sloth bear, mugger crocodiles, even the elusive leopard!
+We've watched a leopard for over two hours, lazing in a tree as wild boar and buffalo, and elephant families walked nearby.
+We've tallied as many as 70 bird species, including some rarely seen.
 (Leopard photo left: Chitral Jayatilake.
 Elephant photo above right: Chandika Jayaratne)

 KarmaQuest specializes in Custom Designed trips and Travel Consultations, helping you plan a one-of-a-kind travel experience.
 We operate a wide range of trips, from treks and mountaineering expeditions to cultural and special interest tours and educational programs.
 Our carefully crafted itineraries -- built upon our own 25 years of adventure travel and ecotourism planning experience throughout Asia -- take you off the beaten track and into village homestays, yak herders’ tents, nomads’ felt